ajmorton/advent_of_code/2023-nim/Thoughts.md

 ## Day 16: The Floor Will Be Lava
 Pathfinding.
 Par for the course.
 300ms seems slow for the input though, to check.
-Caching `state => explored cells` seems like a good start
+Caching `state => explored cells` seems like a good start.
+Step 1: Remove the hashtable and use an allocated array instead.
+Half the runtime.
+Step 2: Remove the queue for next to explore.
+Instead track current state in the loop and spin off a subfunc when hitting a splitter.
+Step 3: Instead of 4 bools to determine entry directions for a cell use a bitmap.
+Current runtime 20ms.
+19 to go(?)